Speeding up SELECT COUNT, which has become slow in MySQL 8.0

 - Buffer pool page information

-By tallying up the number of pages in the buffer pool for each index on a specified table, we can check whether the indexes are actually being used and whether data is stored in the buffer pool.
+By aggregating the number of pages in the buffer pool for each index of the specified table, we can check whether the index is actually being used and whether data is stored in the buffer pool.

 PRIMARY

-When I ran it with a WHERE clause condition added, it became slightly faster.
+When I added a WHERE clause condition and ran it, it became slightly faster.

 PRIMARY